 Their adaptation looks pretty neat, but after contacting David, I decided the cost was not justifiable given my standard of playing.

 The notes in the altissimo range are also playable using this adaptation.
 However, the number of alternative fingerings for such notes are somewhat limited.
 Although I struggle with the top G, I can comfortably play up to C# in the first altissimo range using only the available adapted keys.
+More altissimo fingerings would be possible if the right hand palm keys could be added to this adaptation.

 Presented on this page are the resources I have used, a report of my development progress, schematics and Gerber files for my PCB design, and some video footage to accompany my documentation.